 “In summary, Mr. Houston reported the abuse to those at the head of not just his church, but also maybe the largest governing Christian body in Australia, and he did so shortly after first bearing of the abuse claim against his father.”

-In other words he mislead the Royal Commission to assume that he was upfront in reporting this incident to his church congregation, when in fact he was alluding to his elders.
+In other words, Brian mislead the Royal Commission to assume that he was upfront in reporting this incident to his church congregation, when in fact he was alluding to his elders.
 Brian Houston played this same ‘word game’ to the media.

 We will go into more detail of this letter in another article.